samaita/blog/content/posts/address-quality-building-indonesian-address-validation-api.md

 Beyond the business problems, Indonesian addresses are hard by nature.
 The language itself creates ambiguity:

-**Kota vs Kabupaten.** Many city names are shared between a *kota* (city) and a *kabupaten* (regency).
+**Kota vs Kabupaten.** Many city names are shared between a *kota* (city) and a *kabupaten*.
 Bandung, Bogor, Cirebon, Sukabumi, and a hundred more pairs.
 "Jl.
 Merdeka No. 1, Bogor" is ambiguous between Kota Bogor and Kabupaten Bogor.
 A human can get confused, let alone a parser.
 The official hierarchy encodes both: `32.73` is Kota Bandung, `32.04` is Kabupaten Bandung.

 **Spelling variants.** The same place gets written multiple ways.
 Some say "Jogjakarta", some say "Yogyakarta", and the official name is "Daerah Istimewa Yogyakarta".
 Abbreviations add to it: `DIY` for Daerah Istimewa Yogyakarta, `Kab` for Kabupaten, `Kec` for Kecamatan, `Gg` for Gang.

 **Roman numerals in names.** Administrative names often contain Roman numerals.
 "IV Koto", "X Koto", "VII Koto" are real names, and people write them as "4 Koto" or "10 Koto".
 Same place, different text.

-**One word, many levels.** The same word can be a province, city, district, and village in different parts of the country.
+**One word, many levels.** The same word can be a province, city, district, and subdistrict in different parts of the country.
 "Bandung" is a city in Jawa Barat, and also a kecamatan (and a kelurahan) in Tulungagung, Jawa Timur.
 A word-level lookup cannot tell them apart without hierarchy context.

 **Informal conventions.** Addresses carry RT/RW numbers, landmarks, and informal descriptions.
 Natural for humans, confusing for software that relies on deterministic matching.